Culture, Adventure & Nature

 The Tour Karamoja

-The plan for the 2020 edition was to cycle over a 7-day period beginning in Pian Upe Wildlife Reserve, winding through the savannah plains towards Uganda’s most remote and picturesque National Park, Kidepo Valley.
+The 2020 edition was to cycle over a 7-day period beginning in Pian Upe Wildlife Reserve, winding through the savannah plains towards Uganda’s most remote and picturesque National Park, Kidepo Valley.

-The tour will have it all, from easy to more difficult stages and even an advanced downhill section for those really adept to mountain biking.
+The tour has it all, from easy to more difficult stages and even an advanced downhill section for those really adept to mountain biking.
 There are plenty of places to stay during the tour ranging from small hotels to guest houses.
+Have a look at the incredible videos courtesy of Kara - Tunga Tours to see what the 2020 version of the Tour of Karamojos looked like.

 Moroto is around 13hrs drive from Kampala.
 Some of the activities you can do in Moroto are: